 Press Releases: Events

-Saturday, February 25, 11:00 am – 4:00 pm PHILADELPHIA, PA 2017—Traditional African music and contemporary African dance, storytelling, a drumming workshop, arts, crafts, an African marketplace, games, family gallery tours, films, and more—it all comes alive at the Penn Museum’s 28th annual Celebration of African Cultures on Saturday, February 25, 11:00 am to 4:00 pm.
-The celebration, presented in the Museum’s African galleries and around the Museum, is free with Museum admission.
+Saturday, February 24, 11:00 AM to 4:00 PM PHILADELPHIA, PA 2018—Traditional African music and dance, an African Jazz Connection workshop, dance and drumming workshops, puppetry, storytelling, an African marketplace, art-making, games, gallery tours, film, even African animal yoga for children—it all comes alive at the Penn Museum’s 29th annual Celebration of African Cultures on Saturday, February 24, 11:00 am to 4:00 pm.
+The celebration, presented in the Museum’s Africa galleries and around the Museum, is free with Museum admission.

 Page 1 of 8